-Engineered wood flooring are typically used in areas where solid wood flooring cannot be installed such as kitchen, utility rooms, powder rooms and basements, where moisture is a concern.
+Engineered wood flooring is typically used in areas where solid wood flooring cannot be installed such as kitchen, utility rooms, powder rooms and basements, where moisture is a concern.
 Engineered floors are constructed using layers of wood that are pressed together and then glued together.
 Unlike solid wood, the grains run in many different directions for additional stability.
 Most of these engineered floor woods are available in three to five ply thick.

-• Solid Wood or hardwood Flooring
+• Solid Wood or Hardwood Floors

-Hardwood flooring on the other hand have sizes that ranges from 3/8" and up to 3/4".
+Hardwood flooring, on the other hand, have sizes that range from 3/8" and up to 3/4".
 These hardwoods are best used in places that received high heat since they are very durable and resistant to direct sunlight.
 Solid hardwood flooring comes in lots of different colors and designs.
 There are exotic colors, you can stain them or accent your flooring with borders or paint them to look like a work of art.
 Solid hardwood is great for ground levels and up.
 They last for a very long time.
 Although they may be priced a little stiffly, it is a great investment.
 This makes a very choice for all rooms.

 • Floating Flooring

 Floating flooring is either man-made or laminated floors.
 They are usually not affixed to the subfloor.
 They come with thin pads that protect the wood material from moisture as well as reduce the noise.
 Most of the times cushions are installed before the subfloor and then the floating flooring is then installed on top.
 The tongue and the groove boards are usually held together using a click and lock system or sometimes glue.